jimpames/sonicwall-firewall-gen6-to-watchguard-firebox-automatic-converter-by-n2nhu-commercial-MSP-license/README.md

 This toolkit is offered for sale.

 - $10K unlimited MSP license
+- pays for itself in 10 conversion or less
+- stop paying engineers to read and write configs - let them work on corner cases instead
+- you're printing money after the 10th conversion!
 - binary license only
 - no sales outside MSP areana - contact your MSP - tell them you want Firewall Ejector Seat